Rafael Devers Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Rafael Devers (.333 slugging percentage in past 10 games, including no homers), battle starter Jack Flaherty and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.
+Rafael Devers -- with a slugging percentage of .432 in his past 10 games (including no home runs) -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Grayson Rodriguez on the mound, on September 10 at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Orioles.
+In his most recent appearance, he strung together four hits (going 4-for-6 with a double and an RBI) against the Orioles.

 Rafael Devers Game Info & Props vs. the Orioles